vsevolodbazhan/airflow-2/README.md

     * Celery (with Flower) is a task queue.
     * Redis is a message broker.

-2. `Dockerfile` and `docker-compose` files that are meant to be fully cutomizable through environment variables or `.env` file.
+2. `Dockerfile` and `docker-compose` files that are meant to be fully customizable through environment variables or `.env` file.
 3. Development environment that enforces code quality and safety:

     * `pytest` (and `pytest-cov`) is used for unit- and integration testing.